bugzilla/bugzilla/docs/en/rst/installing/mac-os-x.rst

 Bugzilla supports MySQL, PostgreSQL, Oracle and SQLite as database servers.
 You only require one of these systems to make use of Bugzilla.
-MySQL is most commonly used on Mac OS X. Configure your server according to the instructions below:
+MySQL is most commonly used on Mac OS X. (In fact, we have no reports of anyone using anything else.)
+Configure your server according to the instructions below:

-.. todo:: Has anyone tried anything other than MySQL on Mac OS X?

 * :ref:`mysql`
 * :ref:`postgresql`